Chat with Olark at CSUN

 Hold us accountable

 We set our annual accessibility goals every year on GAAD, and report on them at the next.
-Check out our 2022 report.
-GAAD 2023 is just a few weeks away: feel free to motivate us by asking how we’re tracking on those deadlines.
+Check out our 2022 report or our Check out our 2023 report.
+GAAD 2024 is just a few weeks away: feel free to motivate us by asking how we’re tracking on those deadlines.

 Gaad Logo